 - Advancement to third year requires 54 completed credits

 - Advancement to fourth year requires 84 completed credits

 Continuation, or your eligibility to continue registering in your degree, is evaluated annually upon completion of the Winter Session.
-Continuation is granted based on your sessional average for the Winter Session, as well as a review of previous sessional standings and specific continuation requirements.
+Continuation is granted based on your sessional average for the Winter Session and specific continuation requirements.

 If you attain a sessional average of 55% or more, you will be assigned “Pass” standing and will be eligible to continue your studies in Arts.

-Once placed on academic probation, you must keep your Winter Session (September to April) average above 55% for the remainder of your degree.
-If your average falls below 55% again during any Winter Session, you’ll be required to withdraw for at least one academic year and to apply for readmission.
+If your Winter Session average falls below 50%, you will be required to withdraw for at least one academic year and apply for readmission.

-If you are placed on academic probation in more than one Winter Session, or if your Winter Session average falls below 45%, you are required to withdraw from your studies for at least one academic year.
+If your Winter Session average falls below 50%, you are required to withdraw from your studies for at least one academic year.

 The Dean’s list designation recognizes exceptional academic achievement within the Faculty of Arts.